Saturday, May 11, 2013

 Just me on Bear Creek Trail

 This weekend I went for a long solitary hike on Bear Creek Trail in Briones Regional Park.
-I heard it was good place for spring wildflower viewing, and I had been longing for a break from the inside times, which so mark the end of the rainy season in the Bay Area.
+I heard it was good place for spring wildflower viewing, and I had been longing for a break from the "being stuck inside" times at the end of the rainy season in the Bay Area.

 Up late the night before, perhaps a little hungover, a little dreamy and thoughtful, I packed some food and water and headed out.
-It was misty; what I call "unicorn fog" clung to the hills and the trees on them, thick and eery like in a fairy tale.
-On the road out to the trailhead, a raptor of some kind came gliding down in front of the car, and I thought for an instant, before being taken over by a deep joy at "having just seen that" that I might hit it.
-I didn't.
+It was misty; what I call "unicorn fog" clung to the hills and the trees on them, thick and eerie like in a fairy tale.
+On the road out to the trail head, a raptor of some kind came gliding down in front of the car.
+I thought for an instant that I might hit it.
+I didn't, and the worry was replaced with the joy of "just having seen that."

 There were only a few cars parked at the trail head, and there was no one around when I started down the path.
 I made sure to sign in at the registry and text a friend to let her know where I was, in case I disappeared or something.
 I was excited.
 I'd never been that park, and it was new, and it was all mine.
 So down the path I walked, taking in the views of the reservoir, moss covered trees, and carpets of teensy flowers.